Brad Stevens: Coaching future

 On April 8, 2010, Stevens signed a long-term deal with Butler, extending his contract through the 2021–22 season.
-Financial terms of the contract were not disclosed; however, Butler president Bobby Fong had publicly stated that the university could afford to increase Stevens' base salary to approximately US $1,000,000 a few days prior.
-Stevens had previously made US$395,000 plus benefits in base salary, a relatively low figure for a successful Division I head basketball coach.
-His total compensation for 2009–10 was estimated at US$750,000.
-Stevens had received a raise after each of his three seasons at Butler and his contract contains a buyout clause estimated in the high six or low seven figures.
+Financial terms of the contract were not disclosed; however, Butler president Bobby Fong had publicly stated that the university could afford to increase Stevens' base salary to approximately US $1 million a few days prior.
+He had previously made US$395,000 plus benefits in base salary, a relatively low figure for a successful Division I head basketball coach.
+Stevens' total compensation for 2009–10 was estimated at US$750,000.
+He had received a raise after each of his three seasons at Butler and his contract contains a buyout clause estimated in the high-six or low-seven figures.

 By re-signing with Butler, Stevens temporarily ended speculation that he would leave the university for a higher paying job.
-Oregon, Clemson, and Wake Forest were all said to be interested in offering Stevens multi-million dollar contracts to leave Butler.
+Oregon, Clemson, and Wake Forest were all said to be interested in offering Stevens multi-million-dollar contracts to leave Butler.
 "First and foremost, I'm loyal to Butler," Stevens said.
-When asked if he would ever leave Butler, Stevens replied "I guess if they kicked me out."
+When asked if he would ever leave Butler, Stevens replied, "I guess if they kicked me out."

 After the 2011–12 season, Stevens was pursued vigorously by Illinois to fill their coaching vacancy before he declined their offer.

 In March 2013, UCLA reportedly offered Stevens between $2.5 and $3 million a year to leave Butler.
-Rumors circulated that Stevens was in contract negotiations with UCLA, but ultimately the rumors proved false and Stevens stayed at Butler.
-Commenting on the situation, a source close to Stevens said "Brad doesn't understand why people would assume he's leaving."
-A few days later, Stevens reiterated that he was very happy at Butler and had no intentions to leave as long as he had the support of the university to continue running the program the "right way".
+Rumors circulated that he was in contract negotiations with UCLA, but ultimately the rumors proved false and Stevens stayed at Butler.
+Commenting on the situation, a source close to Stevens said: "Brad doesn't understand why people would assume he's leaving."
+A few days later, Stevens reiterated that he was very happy at Butler and had no intentions to leave as long as he had the support of the university to continue running the program the "right way."